hdoi5324/infinigenBenthic/README.md

 'infinigenBenthic' overwrites some of the infinigen code to give some updated features.
 See Enhancements below.

 After installing infinigen, infinigenBenthic can be downloaded and copied to the infinigen directory.
-Starting directory where you installed infinigen...
+Start in the directory where you installed infinigen...
 ```bash
 cd ..
 git clone https://github.com/hdoi5324/infinigenBenthic.git